8fold/php-xml-builder/README.md

 You might use XML Builder to generate a string you feed into either PHP:DOM or Simple XML.
 Or, use the string as the body of an HTTP response.

-The `Element` class is used to create individual nodes within the document itself.
+Use the `Element` class to create individual nodes within the document itself.

-The `Document` class is use to generate the doctype declaration and root level element.
+Use the `Document` class to generate the doctype declaration and root level element.

 ## Installation